Ramijul/healthcare-rbac/README.md

 $ yarn test
 ```

-15 tests cases have been added to test access control logic, whcih includes testing the AuthGuard and the Patient Records controller.
+14 test cases have been added to test access control logic, whcih includes testing the AuthGuard and the Patient Records controller.

 # API Documentation